Mic92/sops-nix/README.md

   imports = [ <sops-nix/modules/sops> ];
   # The default sops file used for all secrets can be controlled using `sops.defaultSopsFile`
   sops.defaultSopsFile = ./secrets.yaml;
-  # If you use something different from yaml, you can also specify it here:
+  # If you use something different from YAML, you can also specify it here:
-  #sops.defaultSopsFormat = "yaml";
+  #sops.defaultSopsFormat = "YAML";
   sops.secrets.github_token = {
     # The sops file can be also overwritten per secret...
     sopsFile = ./other-secrets.json;